AnthonyDuan1128/desktop-assistant-1/README.md

-# Desktop Assistant
+# Desktop Assistant(preview ver.)

 This project is a desktop assistant application built using Python and Tkinter.
-It provides various features including time display, traffic information, scheduling, currency conversion, and web searching.
+It provides various features including time display, traffic information(preview), scheduling, currency conversion, and web searching.

 ## Features